yetanotherx/WorldEditCUI/README.md

 This will install minecraft.jar into the maven repository.

-2) Clone lahwran's renamer-maven-plugin repository (http://bit.ly/u9Most) to any location on your drive, and run the following code:

-    mvn clean install

-This will install the WorldEditCUI obfuscation/deobfuscation program.

-3) Go back to the WorldEditCUI root folder, and run the following code:
+2) Go back to the WorldEditCUI root folder, and run the following code:

     mvn -f deobf.xml clean install

 This will create a new minecraft jar in your repository with some renamed classes, to aid in development.

-4) Finally, run the following code to build WorldEditCUI:
+3) Finally, run the following code to build WorldEditCUI:

     mvn clean install

 This will build the classes, and reobfuscate them to Minecraft's default class naming scheme.

-After you have done steps 1 and 2, you do not need to do these again unless Minecraft updates, which means that a new version needs to be added to the local repository.
-Step 3 only needs to be run if obfuscation.txt is changed.
+After you have done steps 1, you do not need to do this again unless Minecraft updates, which means that a new version needs to be added to the local repository.
+Step 2 only needs to be run if obfuscation.txt is changed.

 Contributing